mitchtreece/Cardboard/README.md

 ## Cardboard

-Cardboard is a modal-card presentation & customization system built with speed and simplicity in mind
+Cardboard is a modal-card presentation & customization system built with speed and simplicity in mind.

+It's also the spiritual-successor of [Bulletin](https://github.com/mitchtreece/Bulletin)

 ### Basic Usage